In this blog I’m going to tell you how to use Dynamic Creative in Facebook ads.

 I suppose the moral of this story is that Facebook is rolling out a lot of things which allows you to put your trust into Facebook to find the right audience and the right mix of creatives.
 So now you know how to use Dynamic Creative, I recommend you give it a try and see if it makes a positive difference to your budget.

-I hope that's helped, and if you have any questions about how to use it some more, let me know.
+I hope that's helped, and if you have any questions about how to use it some more, please do get in contact.